|

 As it happens, McLaren did provide the car, it had the pace and it had the reliability, allowing the Spaniard to complete all but 26 laps of the 2007 season.
 However, a fine, race-winning car couldn't prevent 2007 from being the most disappointing of Fernando's career.

 With back-to-back titles under his belt, Fernando no doubt assumed that he would enjoy outright number one status at McLaren, and since his teammate Lewis Hamilton was a rookie, albeit reigning GP2 Series champion, who was to seriously doubt that the English youngster would upset the applecart?
 Pre-season, McLaren didn't address the matter of driver status because it didn't appear to be needed, everyone assumed that there would be a 'natural order'.
-How wrong we all were.
+How wrong we were.

 Straight out of the box, Hamilton was not simply fast, he was clearly capable of winning.
 While Fernando took a second and a win from the first two races, Hamilton took a third and a second, following on with three more seconds.

-The British media, which had mostly turned its back on F1 during the (seemingly endless) Schumacher/Ferrari domination of the sport, now had a new hero, and it made no attempt of its desire to see a new British World Champion.
+The British media, which had mostly turned its back on F1 during the (seemingly endless) Schumacher/Ferrari domination of the sport, now had a new hero, and it made no attempt to hide its desire to see a new British World Champion.
 While Ron Dennis insisted that his team would exercise the same equality as it did during the Senna/Prost years, the British media was under no illusion as to who it thought should be World Champion.

 Clearly 'rattled' by Hamilton's supreme talent, Fernando began to believe that the team was favouring the English youngster.
 Though every effort was made to convince everyone that all was rosy, nobody was fooled.
-The media is Britain and Spain took sides, and the situation deteriorated.
+The media in Britain and Spain took sides, and the situation deteriorated.
 In Hungary, angry that Hamilton had refused to let him past at the beginning of the final phase of qualifying, Fernando hit back by delaying his teammate during his final pit stop.
 It was the beginning of the end, the team was penalized by the race stewards, forfeiting all its points for the race, while Fernando was to begin a cold war within the team, never talking to Ron Dennis again.

 In addition to all this, the spy saga was building, little by little overshadowing events on track.
 Indeed, it was only later that we learned that it was at Hungary, scene of the McLaren driver fall-out, that Fernando threatened to use incriminating e-mails which showed his team's role in the spy saga should it not give him outright number one status.
 Never a man to play hardball with, Dennis went straight to the FIA himself.